laurap-dev/gradebook-docs/index.md

 1. **[Install GradeBook](https://workspace.google.com/marketplace/app/gradebook/292160741496){:target="_blank"}** from the Google Workspace Marketplace
 2. **Open Google Sheets** and create a new spreadsheet
 3. **Access the GradeBook menu** from the Extensions menu
-4. **Create your first gradebook** using the "Create & View GradeBooks" option
+4. **Create your first GradeBook** using the "Create & View GradeBooks" option
 5. **Configure your settings** and start adding students and assignments

 For detailed instructions, see the [Getting Started Guide](getting-started.md).